Sodium 101 for athletes

 When to limit

-Despite the importance of sodium in the diet, one reason the limit recommendation exists is because for people with hypertension, or high blood pressure (which can lead to a multitude of other health issues), limiting sodium (even below the recommendation of 2,300 mg per day) can help reduce blood pressure levels.
+Despite the importance of sodium in the diet, one reason the limit recommendation exists is because for people with hypertension, or high blood pressure, limiting sodium can help reduce blood pressure levels.

 What’s right for an athlete